huyisme-005/LaMusique/README.md

 ## Known Issues & Future Enhancements

 *   **SongCrafter Form State on Load**: When loading a saved song from `localStorage`, only lyrics and melody are restored.
 The form inputs in `SongCrafter` (theme, keywords, genre, etc.) are not repopulated.
-*   **Advanced Plagiarism Detection**: The current plagiarism scans are basic and experimental.
+*   **Advanced Plagiarism Detection**: The current plagiarism scans (lyrics, planned for visual assets) are basic and experimental.
 More sophisticated systems would require advanced techniques and access to larger content databases.
+Scanning audio for plagiarism is also a planned future feature.
 *   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
 *   **Full Audio Functionality**: Implementing robust microphone recording, AI audio generation, and more detailed audio analysis.
 *   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.